connexcs/docs/docs/user-space-db.md

 # User Space Database

-A user database is a flexible datastore that has multiple use cases mainly used in allocations which you can build using ScriptForge.
+A user database is a flexible datastore that has multiple use cases mainly used in allocations that you can build using ScriptForge.
 It is also available in 3 different backends each with their own advantages and disadvantages

 There are 3 different types of datastore accessible.